1961 Jaguar XK-E

 Rear: Fully independent rear suspension.

-Wheels and tyres: Wire spoke wheels with centre lock hubs fitted with Dunlop 6.40 x 15 type RS.5 tyres and tubes.
+- Wheels and tyres: Wire spoke wheels with centre lock hubs fitted with Dunlop 6.40 x 15 type RS.5 tires and tubes.

 0–60: 6.9 sec